SV Spakenburg: Saturday titles and national recognition (1947–1971)

 Spakenburg emerged as a leading Saturday amateur club after the Second World War, winning section titles in 1947, 1950 and 1952 and the Saturday amateur championship in 1947, 1950, 1952 and 1963.
 In August 1949, the club twice faced a Soestdijk Palace XI during anniversary festivities; Queen Juliana and Prince Bernhard attended both fixtures, and captain Jan van der Goot received a medal from the Prince after a 4–2 win in Spakenburg.

-SV Spakenburg celebrates the 1985 championship.

 Hoofdklasse contenders (1971–2010)

 With the KNVB's introduction of a national Eerste Klasse in 1971–72, Spakenburg qualified for the top tier under coach Joop van Basten and, after consolidation, won the Eerste Klasse B in 1973–74.
 The club's most successful season of the period came in 1984–85: Spakenburg regained the section title, won a play-off for the Saturday championship against Kozakken Boys and GVVV, captured the West I district cup, and were declared overall Dutch amateur champions after the deciding home match against Sunday champions DHC was abandoned shortly after Joop van de Groep's late penalty put Spakenburg 1–0 ahead (the first leg in Delft ended 2–2).

 Further section titles followed in the 1986–87 and 1999–2000 seasons, the latter under coach Tijs Schipper, with Spakenburg finishing runners-up in the Saturday championship to Katwijk.
 In the 2007–08 season, Spakenburg won the Hoofdklasse B on the final day before finishing second in the subsequent play-off for the Saturday title behind Lisse.

 The club remained a regular contender at Hoofdklasse level through 2010, ahead of the KNVB's reorganisation that created the national Topklasse (from 2010–11), which replaced the Hoofdklasse as the highest amateur division.